mzffreyvazov/python_projects/word_translation/translate_words/README.md

 # Word Translation with Column Extraction and Web Scraping

 This Python script extracts specific or unwanted columns from a CSV file that is exported form Google Translate and performs word translation (getting their english description) using web scraping.
-It allows you to specify the columns to keep in the input CSV file and fetches the English word descriptions from the Merriam-Webster website or a similar website.
+It allows you to specify the columns to keep in the input CSV file and fetches the English word descriptions from the Merriam-Webster website (you can use other similar websites if you want).
 The extracted columns and word descriptions are then saved to an output CSV file.

 ## Features